Tongue-Tie and Breastfeeding

 What is tongue tie?

+Watch this short clip of proper breastfeeding tongue function—> video.
 First, it’s important to get a correct assessment.
 Tongue tie, or ankyloglossia, happens when the membrane that connects the tongue to the floor of the mouth (the lingual frenulum) is unusually short, thick or tight.
 This typically decreases tongue mobility – something essential for milk transfer and maternal comfort when breastfeeding.
 Tongue tie is hereditary and occurs as the fetus is developing in utero.
 It arises in about 4% to 16% of babies, and is two to three times more common in boys.

 Tongue tie could potentially affect your baby’s speech, jaw and dental development, and nutrition.
 Sometimes babies with tongue tie may have issues with digestion (including reflux) and eventually problems with eating solid foods.
 But solid research in all these areas is lacking.